-Tomorrow we continue a beautiful catechetical apologetic series taken from The Glories and Triumphs of the Catholic Church on the true meaning of the Holy Sacrifice of the Mass.
-The 255th installment continues to unveil the poetic, inspiring essence of why the Mass is the fulcrum of our Faith corresponding to the life of Our Lord Jesus Christ with Divine Regulations for the Altar and Tabernacle.
+This Thursday we begin a beautiful catechetical apologetic series taken from The Glories and Triumphs of the Catholic Church on the true meaning of the Holy Sacrifice of the Mass.
+The 254th installment of "Appreciating the Precious Gift of the Faith" will provide poetic, inspiring essence of why the Mass is the fulcrum of our Faith corresponding to the life of Our Lord Jesus Christ.

-Father James F. Wathen, O.S.J. has granted permission to publish his entire work which was first published by Tan Books in 1972, and which we urge you to read for everything he wrote back then is backed by the solid depositum fidei - the Sacred Deposit of the Faith and still holds true.
-It takes up where the Ottaviani Intervention left off as you'll see in Thursday's issue with Part Four of Chapter Four - The Changing of the Canon in THE "NEW MASS."
+The Great Sacrilege Father James F. Wathen, O.S.J. has granted permission to publish his entire work which was first published by Tan Books in 1972, and which we urge you to read for everything he wrote back then is backed by the solid depositum fidei - the Sacred Deposit of the Faith and still holds true.
+It takes up where the Ottaviani Intervention left off as you'll see in Thursday's issue with Part Three of Chapter Four - Mistranslations in THE "NEW MASS".

 LATER THIS WEEK: